 As a company, is text message marketing effective?

-Five stats that say yes:
+Five sms statistics that say yes:

 - For retailers, SMS has six to eight times higher engagement rates than emails.
 32% of consumers respond to promotional text messages from retailers.

 - Word of mouth advertising and referrals work 32% more with text message marketing than with emails.

 - About 50% of consumers reported making direct purchases when they received a text from brands.

 - SMS marketing has a 209% higher response rate as compared to email, phone, or Facebook.

 - Between 30-50% of out-of-store are redeemed.
 These are offers or discount codes that can be availed online.